IreneSophia/EMBA_FER/README.md

 `df.table`

 * measurement : questionnaire or socio-demographic variable
-* ADHD : mean and standard deviation or counts for the gender identities for the ADHD group
+* ADHD : mean and standard errors or counts for the gender identities for the ADHD group
-* ASD : mean and standard deviation or counts for the gender identities for the ASD group
+* ASD : mean and standard errors or counts for the gender identities for the ASD group
-* COMP : mean and standard deviation or counts for the gender identities for the COMP group
+* COMP : mean and standard errors or counts for the gender identities for the COMP group
 * logBF10 : logarithmic Bayes Factor comparing the model including diagnosis to the null model

 as well as `df.exc` (group and number of excluded participants), `df.sht` (outcome of shapiro test for the demographic and questionnaire values) and the results of the contingency tables (`ct.full` and `ct.mf`).